xaint808/xaint808/README.md

 - 🌱 I’m currently learning Javascript/React
 - 📫 How to reach me: bicik098@gmail.com

-Also, I'm working on my portfolio B)
+Also, I'm working on my portfolio 😎.